 Perform Yard Work and Odd Jobs

 If there's a dirty job around the house, there's someone willing to hire you for it.
-Yard work and odd jobs may not be the most fun, but they're sure to bring in some extra spending money.
+Yard work and odd jobs may not be the most fun, but they're sure to bring in some money.

 Services to offer include:

 - Watering flowers

 - Washing windows